spfuu/shSonos/README.md

 ----
 ####set_play
  Sets the PLAY status for a Sonos speaker.
-If the speaker has additional zone members, the PLAY status for all members will be set (this is the Sonos standard behavior).
+If the speaker has additional zone members, the 'play' status for all members will be set (this is the Sonos standard behavior).

 | parameter | required / optional | valid values | description |